smaiolovfx/BackdropManager/README.txt

 """
 A backdrop manager for Nuke's backdrops.
-Parts based on shortcutedtor by Ben Dickson.
+Parts based on shortcuteditor by Ben Dickson.

 This tool adds settings in Nuke under /Edit/Backdrop Manager Settings, and a panel for ease of use under Windows/Custom/Backdrop Manager.